rileynewton/clj-rbac-client/README.md

 ## Usage

-The clients are mean to provide alternate versions of the tk services.
+The clients are meant to provide alternate versions of the TK services.
 You should be able to merely include them in the bootstrap.

-###Configuration
+### Configuration

 The clients use ssl authorization vs the global.certs keys.